Updated: Oct 17, 2020

 Someone watched them

-Using someone or something lends the sentence a specific culprit of the action.
-But what if you don’t want the reader to know if it’s a someone or a something?
-Maybe you want to leave it more ambiguous and without giving away the plot twist that it’s not actually a human but some kind of other worldly creature, or maybe you want to give the impression it could be something other worldly but it turns out it’s the narrator’s over-active imagination.
+Using someone or something asserts a specific culprit of the action to the sentence.
+But, what if you don’t want the reader to know if it’s a someone or a something?
+Maybe you want to leave it more ambiguous.
+Maybe you don't want to give away the plot twist that it’s not actually a human but some kind of other worldly creature, or maybe you want to give the impression it could be something other worldly but turns out it’s the narrator’s over-active imagination.
 By using the passive voice, it leaves more uncertainty.
 It also feels as if they are more victimised by whatever is watching them – the emphasis is on the action of the watching, not upon whom is performing it.
 They were being watched doesn’t define the watcher into anything concrete, and it feels more threatening, more open to speculation.
+More ominous.

 This next example is rather gruesome, but demonstrates the same thing (Please note, no animals were harmed in the making of this paragraph.)